 James 5

 1 Now, come on, you who are wealthy, weep—wailing at the hardshipsa coming upon you!
 2 Your wealth has rotted, and your clothing has become moth-eaten.
-3 Your gold and silverb have corroded,c and their corrosiond will be for testimony to you, and it will consume your body like fire.
+3 Your gold and silverb have corroded,c and their corrosiond will be a testament for you, and it will consume your body like fire.
 You hoarded assets in the final days.
 4 Look, the pay of the workers who harvested your fields that you deprived them ofe cries out fromf you, and the cries of the harvesters have reached the ears of The-Lord-of-the-Multitudes.g 5 You lived indulgently and luxuriously in the land, feeding your hearts’ desires during a day of slaughter.h 6 You have rendered judgment against and murdered the just person, without the just person resistingi you.

 7 Therefore, Family, patiently persevere until the Lord’s arrival.j Look how the farmer anticipates the valued produce from the land, patiently persevering for it until they receive the early and late rains.k 8 You too, patiently persevere and secure your motivationsl because the Lord’s arrival is close.
 9 Family, don’t complain against each other so that you won’t be assessed.
 Look,m the judge stands in front of the gates!n